 This is true.
-Students also receive a government study allowance while they’re in school.
+Students also receive a government study allowance while they’re in school, but it’s not enough to cover expenses and most students graduate with student loan debt.
 They’re also taking an average of 3 gap years before studying, and another 1.5 years off during their studies, which is costing taxpayers about 2 billion kroner ($173 million) extra per year than if they’d finished in a shorter amount of time.

 The former college student in me who worked multiple jobs, jammed college into eight semesters and still graduated with honors bristles a bit at financing this little perk, while not ever having the opportunity to benefit from it.

 Which brings me to another point.
 I’ve mentioned before that I was entitled to three years of Danish language classes when I moved here.
 Recently, the government needed to find money to expand unemployment benefits, and it found the money by cutting the language school benefit for “working foreigners” from three years down to one.
 Aside from the “free” healthcare, that’s pretty much the only benefit I was getting for my generous contribution to the state.

 “…when people lose their jobs they must have adequate income while they search for new jobs.
 If a worker loses his or her job in Denmark, unemployment insurance covers up to 90 percent of earnings for as long as two years.”

 “People” must = Danes, because this is not true for foreigners in my visa class, which is for “highly qualified workers” and has a minimum salary requirement.
 If I lose my job, I have 3 months to find another one with a comparable salary, or I’ll be deported.
 Nevermind that I’ve been paying into the system at the citizen rate for 3+ years, own property here, etc.